gabri-aero/functions/README.md

 > A static library of functions used in astrodynamics.

 ## Features
-- Fully-normalized Associated Legendre functions through standard forward column recursive approach (Holmes & Featherstone, 2002).
+- Associated Legendre functions through standard forward column recursive approach (Holmes & Featherstone, 2002).
 First and second order derivatives are also supported.
-- Fully-normalized inclination function computation through FFT (Wagner, 1983).
+- Inclination function computation through FFT (Wagner, 1983).
 First derivatives can also be computed similarly.
 Besides, cross-track inclination functions computation is provided (Balmino et al., 1996).
 - Full-normalization constants (Heiskanen & Moritz, 1967).
+Fully-normalized versions of the functions are also available.

 ## TO DO
 - Eccentricity functions